lhico/roms_idealized_exps/README.md

 The instructions for each experiment are located at the README.md at each directory.
 They are:

-* experiment01 - upwelling test
+* experiment01 - simple case: upwelling test (analitic stratification)
-* experiment02 - upwelling test with a grid (created using pyroms_tools)
+* experiment02 - introducing a numerical grid: upwelling test with a grid (created using pyroms_tools)
-* experiment03 - homogeneous fields, 'wind' parallel to the coast (analytical experiment).
-The wind is actually the stress momentum flux.
+* experiment03 - understanding analytic files: changing the idealized wind fields
-* experiment04 - idealized stratified fields, 'wind' parallel to the coast.
+* experiment04 - introduction to boundary conditions: idealized stratified fields, 'wind' parallel to the coast.
-* experiment05
-* experiment06
+* experiment05 - including tide forcing: changing boundary conditions and dealing with horizontal viscosity parametrization

 ## 1. Usage